AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "How to keep privacy-first tracking private, useful, and realistic" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Private workflow: privacy first tracking" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step